CastielWong/MVP/Python/Projects/Concurrency/README.md

 ### Lock
 There are multiple cases that would cause unexpected situations:
 - no lock: data inconsistency
-- multiple thread share two locks:
+- multiple threads share two locks:
-  - when one thread gets one and the other gets another, starvation would occur
+  - when one thread holds one and the other holds another, starvation would occur since each thread won't release the lock
-  - when locks doesn't have an order to acquire, starvation would occur
+  - when locks doesn't have an order to acquire, starvation would occur since each thread may keep acquire and release the same lock

 ## Thread vs AsyncIO